ruby-cube/project-inklings/README.md

 </picture>
 </div>

-⚠️ **Under Active Development**: Inklings is still at a very early stage of development, but will eventually be released as open source.
+⚠️ **Under Active Development**: Inklings is still at a very early stage of development but will eventually be released as open source.
 Early prototypes have so far been extremely promising :)

 <br/>